Human Resources Management

 Career Counseling Center

 We provide face-to-face and online counseling to employees on their career-related thoughts, how to approach the future, work-life balance, and problems they face at work.
 We also regularly hold "caregiving consultation sessions" with caregiving experts present for employees who are concerned about caring for their loved ones.
-In FY2024, in addition to the headquarters (Tokyo) where a career counseling room is permanently located, we held on-site consultation sessions at seven locations nationwide and received 647 consultations.
+In FY2025, we held four themed consultation sessions, including one on "Finding Yourself in Your 50s," and received 592 consultations.

 In order to increase employee motivation and accelerate the creation of new value, we have changed our previous company-wide awards system to the "DNP Awards" in FY2020, aiming to realize a better society and more Well-being lives.
 We are recognizing outstanding activities from the perspective of "value creation" and strengthening our efforts to share that knowledge within the Group.
 We also have an "Anniversary Awards" system to recognize employees for their long service, and present awards at 10 and 25 years of service, upon reaching age 60, and upon retirement.